SAP-docs/btp-best-practices-guide/docs/develop-and-build/develop-and-build-7e30686.md

 -   Cloud Foundry runtime: Metering starts when you start using the runtime memory, for example, when you deploy an application.

-    If your global account uses the consumption-based commercial model and you want to understand how the consumption of SAP BTP, Cloud Foundry runtime is calculated, see[Consumption Monitoring](https://help.sap.com/docs/cf-runtime/cloud-foundry-runtime/monitoring-and-troubleshooting?version=Cloud) in the SAP BTP Cloud Foundry runtime documentation.
+    If your global account uses the consumption-based commercial model and you want to understand how the consumption of SAP BTP, Cloud Foundry runtime is calculated, see [Consumption Monitoring](https://help.sap.com/docs/cf-runtime/cloud-foundry-runtime/monitoring-and-troubleshooting?version=Cloud) in the SAP BTP Cloud Foundry runtime documentation.

 -   Kyma runtime: Metering starts when you enable the Kyma environment.
 This triggers the creation of a dedicated Kubernetes cluster, and the cluster is metered from the start, before you have deployed any applications.